ahujar27/TT-TO_Classifier/README.md

 1. INDIR (Directory containing all SNV/CNV calls)
 2. SAMPNAMES (List of sample names from previous steps)

-Once the docker environment is run, the feature generation script can be run as such: `RSCRIPT $INDIR $SAMPNAMES`
+Once the docker environment is run, the feature generation script can be run as such: `RSCRIPT feature_gen.R $INDIR $SAMPNAMES`

 ## 4. Model